469-GenAI/ANEETAA/README.md

 ## Key Features

-Powered by **Google’s lightweight Gemma-3n model**, ANEETA’s multi-agent system delivers personalized, adaptive learning in **English and various Indian regional languages**.
-All content is grounded in **NCERT textbooks** and **past NEET papers** for maximum accuracy and relevance.
+Powered by **Google’s lightweight Gemma-3n model**, ANEETA delivers personalized learning through a **custom multi-agent architecture**.
+This system operates in **English and various Indian regional languages**, with all content grounded in NCERT textbooks and past NEET papers for maximum accuracy and relevance.
+This architecture allows a team of specialized agents to collaborate, providing a **holistic and intelligent learning experience** that goes beyond a single chatbot.

 <p align="center">
   <img src="Images/ANEETA Tech Report-5_1.png" alt="Agents of ANEETA" width="800"/>